North Devon: History

 The new district was named North Devon, reflecting its position within the wider county.
 Since 2009 the council has styled itself "North Devon Council" rather than its full formal name of "North Devon District Council".

-The current districts of North Devon and Torridge (apart from Holsworthy) were originally planned to be 1 district.
-It was then decided to make them 2 districts and extract Holsworthy from West Devon and add it to Torridge.
+The current districts of North Devon and Torridge (apart from Holsworthy) were originally planned to be a single district.
+It was then decided to make them two districts and extract Holsworthy from West Devon and add it to Torridge.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028 with its area becoming part of a new Devon unitary authority.

 Governance

 North Devon Council provides district-level services, including the administration of council tax and local benefits, the provision of car parking services, the collection of refuse and the recycling of waste, planning and building control, housing services, the provision of sport and leisure facilities, environmental services, business-related services and contingency planning.
 The council also runs and maintains the North Devon Crematorium.
 County-level services are provided by Devon County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the Exmoor National Park, town planning is the responsibility of the Exmoor National Park Authority.
 The district council appoints two of its councillors to serve on the 22-person National Park Authority.